'Non mortem timemus, sed cogitationem'.-

 The echoic voice responding was the daring inquisitor, who was to condemn him afterwards.
-Those disturbing wails of the dying souls were the debile and sackless victims voided of any volition or affranchisement, and immured in this perpetual asylum that was Count Valdemar's dreadful castle.
+Those disturbing wails of the dying souls were the debile and sackless victims voided of any volition or affranchisement.
+They were immured in the perpetual asylum that was Count Valdemar's dreadful castle.

-And those unsightly motley human masks-yes!
-The riveting masks the maniacal malefactor flayed and wore were the distinctive faces of those who the count slew before in the castle.
+And those unsightly, motley, human masks-yes!
+The riveting masks, the maniacal malefactor flayed and wore, were the distinctive faces of those victims, who the count slew before in the castle.

 The rest of the country would soon know of Count Valdemar's despicable crimes and condign punishment of a theomeny.

 His name would be then immortalised but loathed, by the vengeful families of the victims he killed.

 Count Valdemar was once a worthy nobleman of the region, who was sane and respected, till the madness of the castle had devoured him forcibly and slowly with time, converting him into a bloody carnifex.

 He wore the masks of a thousand souls, and Count Valdemar was eventually one of the last prisoners, who were proscribed by the notorious Spanish Inquisition.